-This price bracket is really a turning point in subwoofers.
+This price bracket is really a turning point.
 Sub-$300 options are the first that truly give a premium experience without being too crazy expensive.
-The high quality build, attention to detail in design, and excellent sound quality combine together to make these subwoofers feel like more than a toy.
+The high quality build, attention to detail in design, and excellent sound quality combine together to make them feel like more than a toy.

 Of course, there are issues like lack of real wood and missing features, but that really is too be expected considering how well these subwoofers perform otherwise.